No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Method

-Additionally, we introduce \textbf{EN-OFT} including NER, text summarization (FinTS) and hawkish-dovish classification (FinDC) task.
+To balance data integrity and machine translation quality, we eliminate the flaw data as follows: 1) Expert review of translation discrepancies in language structures and specialized terms (Participant details as outlined in Section \ref{sec:instruction}) .
+2) ChatGPT-turbo's constraint of 4096 tokens, unable to process excessively long texts with time-series data.
+An example of the translation method used for the Bigdata22 dataset in FinSP is depicted in Appendix Figure \ref{fig:tra}.

+\textbf{(D) Out-of-Training Financial Datasets.} A factor overlooked by nearly all existing methods is the introduction of out-of-training datasets (not used for model fine-tuning) to explore their robustness and generalization ability.
+Thus, we introduce the \textbf{EN-OFT} financial NLP task including NER (FinER), text summarization (FinTS) and hawkish-dovish classification (FinDC), which are not used during the training process.
 1) \textbf{\textit{Named Entity Recognition}}.
-In NER task, we utilize the FINER-ORD ~\citep{alvarado2015domain} dataset, which provides labels for entities such as "PER", "LOC", and "ORG".
+It utilizes the FINER-ORD ~\cite{shah2023finer} dataset, which provides three labels for entities such as "PER", "LOC", and "ORG".
 2) \textbf{\textit{Text Summarization}}.
-For this task, we use two datasets: ECTSUM~\citep{mukherjee2022ectsum} and EDTSUM~\citep{zhou2021trade}.
+Two datasets ECTSUM~\cite{mukherjee2022ectsum} and EDTSUM~\cite{zhou2021trade}, are utilized for this task.
 ECTSUM involves extracting key sentences from texts, while EDTSUM focuses on generating fitting news headlines through abstractive summarization.
 3) \textbf{\textit{Hawkish-dovish Classification}}.
-FinDC aims to classify sentences from monetary policy texts into a "hawkish" or "dovish" stance, unlike FinSA, using the FOMC ~\citep{shah2023trillion} dataset.
+Unlike FinSA, it involves classifying sentences from monetary policy texts into a "hawkish" or "dovish" stance using the FOMC ~\cite{shah2023trillion} dataset.